-Why 'vosotros' is not use in Latin America?
+Vosotros vs ustedes: Why vosotros is not used in Latin America?

-Vosotros is the grammatical form used in Spain to address more than one person you are familiar with.
-In Latin America, it corresponds to ustedes.
+The Spanish pronoun vosotros (plural you), is the grammatical form used in Spain to address more than one person you are familiar with.
+In Latin America, it corresponds to ustedes (plural you).

 Historically, both forms come from Spain.
 In fact, in Spain, usted (singular) and ustedes (plural) are used in formal contexts or to address someone you don’t know or you want to show respect.